 A woman with gray hair tied back, wearing an orange jacket and gray pants, sitting on a sofa with a large Labrador Retriever lying beside her, resting its head on her lap.

 One of the most difficult decisions we face as pet parents is knowing when to say goodbye.
 There is no single “right” answer.
-It’s a deeply personal decision, but there are tools and signs that can help guide you.
+This is a deeply personal decision, but there are signs and tools that can help guide you.

 Quality of Life Considerations